john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

       reponsible for writing all the technical documentation, specifications, and example SQL queries. (current)

-    - Developing a program to import an "JSON per line" database dump into a MySQL database.
+    - Developing a program to import a "JSON per line" database dump into a MySQL database.
 Reverse engineering of the file format, design of the 70+ MySQL database tables, logic to avoid duplicate code.